avocado.utils.network package

 Check packet loss that occurs during ping.

-Function returns True for 0% packet loss and False if packet loss occurs.
+Function returns False for 0% packet loss and True if packet loss occurs.

 Parameters:

-• options – Type is List.
+• options (list) – Type is List.
 Options such as -c, -f.
 Default is None

 bring_down()